osk2/yamaha-soundbar/README.md

 ```

 **icecast_metadata:**
   *(string)* *(Optional)* When playing icecast webradio streams, how to handle metadata.
 Valid values here are `'Off'`, `'StationName'`, `'StationNameSongTitle'`, defaulting to `'StationName'` when not set.
 With `'Off'`, Home Assistant will not try do request any metadata from the IceCast server.
-With `'StationName'`, Home Assistant will request from the headers only once when starting the playback the stream name, and display it in the `media_title` property of the player.
+With `'StationName'`, Home Assistant will request only once when starting the playback the stream name from the headers, and display it in the `media_title` property of the player.
 With `'StationNameSongTitle'` Home Assistant will request the stream server periodically for icy-metadata, and read out `StreamTitle`, trying to figure out correct values for `media_title` and `media_artist`, in order to gather cover art information from LastFM service (see below).
 Note that metadata retrieval success depends on how the icecast radio station servers and encoders are configured, if they don't provide proper infos or they don't display correctly, it's better to turn it off or just use StationName to save server load.
-There's no standard way enforced on the servers.
+There's no standard way enforced on the servers, it's up to the server maintainers how it works.

 **lastfm_api_key:**
   *(string)* *(Optional)* API key to LastFM service to get album covers.
 Register for one.